aztemi/wc-solana-pay/README.txt

 = Features =

-* Solana Pay smart button integrated with the Checkout page for express checkout without redirect.
+* Solana Pay smart button integrated with the Checkout page for express checkout without redirect
-* Supports payments via QR Code scan and connection to browser wallets.
+* Supports payments via QR Code scan and connection to browser wallets
-* Fast transactions handling and direct payments into the Solana wallet address that you configure.
+* Fast transactions handling and direct payments into the Solana wallet address that you configure
+* Compatible with Gutenberg Block and Classic themes

 = Benefits for Merchants =

-* Immediate cash flow.
+* Get paid instantly for immediate cash flow.
 Payments go directly into your Solana wallet.
 * No lock-ups, No redirect, No pay-later intermediaries.
 Transactions are settled onchain immediately.
 * No setup fees, No monthly fees, No upsell.
-Only Pay-as-you-go fee of 0.5% per transaction.
+Only pay-as-you-go fee of 0.5% per transaction.
 We make money only when you do.

 == Installation ==